Jeannie Colvin, MFT

 Fractured connection to the inner world

 Trauma is not only an event that overwhelms the body, the mind, and the psyche.
 It is an experience that fractures the connection to one's inner world.
 When something unbearable happens, parts of the self retreat in order to survive.
-These hidden or "split off" pats of carry the pain, fear, or shame that once felt too much to hold.
+These hidden or "split off" parts carry the pain, fear, or shame that once felt too much to hold.

 Symptoms: Expressions of protection